-over there is Diane Caney's creative, professional and academic identity.
+over there is Diane Caney's creative and academic identity. an alter ego

 Diane Caney was born 43 degrees south of the equator.
 After completing her doctorate in 1997, producing two volumes on Patrick White and Sidney Nolan with over 100,000 words and more than 200 colour images, she became intrigued by html as alternative medium to print.
-Her thesis had explored intertextuality, and particularly reading intertextually across textual media.
+Her thesis explores intertextuality, and particularly reading intertextually across textual media.
+A copy is available in the MONA library

 in the arena of digital media.
 Several of their works